Factbox-Coronavirus hits Christmas holiday plans across Europe

 BRITAIN

 On Dec.
-16, Prime Minister Boris Johnson said he would not outlaw Christmas gatherings, resisting pressure from some doctors to ban festive family get-togethers.
-Under current rules up to three households will be allowed to meet at home between Dec.
+16, Prime Minister Boris Johnson said he would not outlaw Christmas gatherings, allowing up to three households to meet at home between Dec.
 23 and Dec.
 27. People will be able to gather in places of worship and outdoors but not at indoor hospitality or entertainment venues.
-Shops will stay open for longer over Christmas and in January, but pubs and restaurants were forced to shut in London to tackle a worsening outbreak.
+Shops will stay open for longer over Christmas and in January.

+Two-thirds of England will have pubs and restaurants shut from the weekend of Dec.
+19, following London’s path, to tackle a worsening outbreak, with Northern Ireland entering a six-week lockdown starting Dec.
+26 adding also non-essential shops to the list of closed sites.

+Curfews will be loosened and up to 10 people per household will be allowed to gather for Christmas and New Year as a general rule, but each region can implement stricter curbs.

 ITALY